vladi-rh/rhoai-genaiops-lab-instructions/docs/4-ready-to-scale-201/2-continuous-model-evaluation.md

 When you are ready, head over to your workbench in the `<USER_NAME>-canopy` namespace and go through the notebook `llamastack-evak-test.ipynb`.

-When you are done, come back here to go through the
+When you are done, come back here to continue with the instructions.

 ## Speed tests with GuideLLM